nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 The unfortunate reality is if the owner is unable to pay back loans from their business and it’s profits, the owner then has to pay out of pocket.

-This means [the bank can come after the owner’s personal assets and property](https://www.businessinitiative.org/sole-proprietorship-vs-llc/) in order to repay what is owed.
+This means <a href="https://www.businessinitiative.org/sole-proprietorship-vs-llc/" target="_blank">the bank can come after the owner’s personal assets and property</a> in order to repay what is owed.

 ###  3. Total Control
 Since the owner is viewed as the business from a legal standpoint, they have full control over every aspect of the business.
 All decisions are made by the sole proprietor.